paorazio/theme-academic-cv/content/authors/admin/_index.md

 highlight_name: true
 ---

-Paola D'Orazio is a Junior Professor of Economics at the Chemnitz University of Technology.
-Her research interests include the role of central banks and financial regulators and supervisors in creating a stable financial system and transitioning to a low-carbon economy.
+Welcome to my website!
+I am a Junior Professor of Economics at the Chemnitz University of Technology.
+My research interests include the role of central banks and financial regulators and supervisors in creating a stable financial system and transitioning to a low-carbon economy.
 {style="text-align: justify;"}